katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 # Trends in Today’s Datasets {#today-datasets}

 The datasets used to train today’s large language models are massive and predominantly contain data scraped from the web.^[The Pile, ROOTS, and Chinchilla all combine data scraped from the web with additional more-curated data sources.]
 Among popular language datasets, the Pile and C4 are both 800GB; [ROOTS]((https://huggingface.co/bigscience/bloom#training-data)) is 1.6TB of pre-processed text, and the unreleased dataset Chinchilla used for training is 5.3 TB.^[The number reported in their [paper](https://arxiv.org/abs/2203.15556) was 1.4T tokens, or 4x the training data for a different language model, Gopher, which used 300B tokens.
 For [Gopher](https://arxiv.org/abs/2112.11446), they sampled 12.8% of the dataset _MassiveText_ that contains 10.5TB of data.
 0.128 * 4 * 10.5TB = 5.3TB]
-In this section, we describe some of the ramifications of datasets that are too large for their creators to manually inspect each data point, let alone add additional annotations.
+In this section, we describe some of the ramifications of datasets that are too large for their creators to manually inspect each data point.
 We'll compare modern datasets with MNIST, the quintessential small dataset in machine learning.^[Over 6000 papers cite MNIST directly and a Google Scholar search returned 76,900 articles that mention MNIST.
 MNIST has become synonymous with "small, standard dataset" so other datasets like Fashion-MNIST, which has photos of clothing, also appear in the search results.]